Bible Belt: Political and cultural context

 Evangelical Protestantism in recent decades links to social conservatism.
 In 1950, President Harry S. Truman told Catholic leaders he wanted to send an ambassador to the Vatican.
 Truman said the leading Democrats in Congress approved, but they warned him, "it would defeat Democratic Senators and Congressmen in the Bible Belt."

 In presidential elections, the Bible Belt states of Alabama, Mississippi, South Carolina, and Texas have voted for the Republican candidate in all elections since 1980; Oklahoma has supported the Republican presidential candidate in every election since 1968, with Republicans having carried every county in the state in all presidential elections since 2004.
-Other Bible Belt states have voted for the Republican presidential candidate in the majority of elections since 1980, but have gone to the Democratic candidate either once or twice since then.
+The states of Kentucky, Louisiana, West Virginia, Arkansas, Missouri, and Tennessee have voted for the Republican candidate in all elections since 1996.

 However, with the exception of Mississippi, historical geographer Barry Vann shows that counties in the upland areas of the Appalachians and the Ozarks have a more conservative voting pattern than the counties located in the coastal plains.

+During Republican presidential primaries, Christian Social Conservatives tend to win most states from the Bible Belt.
+In the 2008 Republican Party presidential primaries Mike Huckabee won most Bible Belt states.
+In the 2012 Republican Party presidential primaries Rick Santorum won most states.
+Both were Christian Social Conservatives.
+In the 2016 Republican Party presidential primaries Donald Trump won most of the states while Ted Cruz won few.